 Holiday homes at Poppit Sands

 St Dogmaels is a charming village with limited parking.
-Plus, many of the houses front directly onto the road side.
 If this is an issue, make sure you read the listings carefully.

-If you have visited Poppit Sand I would love to hear your budget holiday tips for this area!
+If you have visited Poppit Sands I would love to hear your budget holiday tips for this area!